steve3535/gitlab-university/rewired/tips.md

   **git update-index --assume-unchanged /path/to/file**
   > lets say u already have a 'dirty' git environment but u still want to catchup :)
   > this one will ignore the file but not like the way you think of !!!
+  > here its like a stating there is a file that constantly doesnt change: its empirical ! meaning the only benefit here is to let git be more performant by avoiding tracking unecesary files.
+  > because u have to imagine that when we ask git to track, it will be checking every time whats happening with the file - like u when u wait for a parcel from dhl

+  A good way of illustrating this is whith: `git ls-files -v`
+  **H** is high priority tracking
+  **h** is low priority tracking
+  **S** is for skipping

+  **git update-index --skip-worktree /path/to/file**
+  > what we really want is this.
+  > this will really skips all the changes locally in your WD while the file actually changes.